mountainflock/todo_list/README.md

 * Edit any todo's property.
 * Delete a todo.

-The list can also be kept on the user's local storage via lib.dom.d.ts.
+The list can also be kept on the user's local storage.

 Live version can be found [here](https://mountainflockstodolistjs.netlify.app).